 (Pocket-lint) - Amazon has been opening more physical Amazon Go convenience stores in the US - the latest is a full-size grocery store called Amazon Go Grocery.

-However, unlike other physical shops, it doesn't have any registers.
+However, unlike other physical shops, it doesn't have any registers or checkouts.
 You simply walk in, pick out what you want and walk out.
 Amazon is calling this a "Just Walk Out" shopping experience.